Missy Lost the Gold Ring

 EXPLORE

-1. Introduce students to Guyana by exploring the Map of Guyana.
+1. Display the Google Slides: Missy Lost the Gold Ring.
+Introduce students to Guyana by exploring the Map of Guyana.
 Allow students to observe the map of Guyana and South America, then scroll and zoom to find the geographical location of your classroom in relation to Guyana.
 Ask students to identify neighboring countries on the South American continent, pausing occasionally to ask questions: Where is the country Guyana located on the map?
 Where is the continent of South America on the map?
 What do you know about Guyana in relation to our location?

 2. Introduce students to Guyanese and Caribbean music by playing this video: